folio-org/mod-source-record-manager/README.md

 ```

 ### Finishing raw records parsing
-To indicate end of raw records transfering for parsing should send POST request containing last RawRecordsDto
+To indicate end of raw records transferring for parsing should send POST request containing last RawRecordsDto
 to follow path: /change-manager/jobExecutions/{jobExecutionId}/records. \
 {jobExecutionId} - JobExecution id, which can be retrieved from response of JobExecution creation request.
 The last RawRecordsDto should contains empty records list ("records" field), appropriate record format value